Intermediate disorder limits for multi-layer semi-discrete directed polymers: Definitions and Proof of Main Results

 \subsection{Iterated stochastic integrals}

 In this section we will show how the partition function $Z_d^\be(\taf,\xf)$ can be identified as a chaos series of iterated stochastic integrals against Brownian motions. \begin{defn} Consider an infinite family $\left\{ B_{i}(\cdot)\right\} _{i=1}^{\infty}$ of independent standard Brownian motions on the probability space $\left(\Om,\cF,\cP\right)$.
-For $\taf>0$ and $\xf\in\bN$ and any ensemble of up/right paths $\X(\ta)\in\left\{ 1,\ld,\xf\right\} ^{d},\ \ta\in[0,\taf]$ define the $k$-fold stochastic integral $I_{k}^{\vec{X}}$ by:
+For $\taf>0$ and $\xf\in\bN$ and any ensemble of up/right paths $\X(\ta)\in\left\{ 1,\ld,\xf+d\right\} ^{d},\ \ta\in[0,\taf]$ define the $k$-fold stochastic integral $I_{k}^{\vec{X}}$ by:

 where we recall the notation for semi-discrete sums from Section \ref{sec:notation}.
-Let $\p$ denote the probability w.r.t to non-intersecting Poisson bridges $\vec{X}^{(\taf,\xf)}$ described in Definition\ref{def:NIPb}.
-Define the $k$-fold stochastic integral $EI_{k}^{\left(\taf,\xf\right)}$ by :
+Let $\p$ denote the probability w.r.t. non-intersecting Poisson bridges $\vec{X}^{(\taf,\xf)}$ described in Definition \ref{def:NIPb}.
+Define the $k$-fold stochastic integral $EI_{k}^{\left(\taf,\xf\right)}$ by:

-\end{defn} \begin{rem} Note that from the theory of iterated stochastic integrals (see e.g. Chapter 7 of \cite{janson97}) , we have the following Ito isometry between $L^2(\cP)$ and ${L^{2}\left(\De_k(0,\tf)\times \bN^k\right)}$ for these stochastic integrals (see e.g. Theorem 7.6 in \cite{janson97}):
+\end{defn} \begin{rem} Note that from the theory of iterated stochastic integrals (see e.g. Chapter 7 of \cite{janson97}) , we have the following It\^{o} isometry between $L^2(\cP)$ and ${L^{2}\left(\De_k(0,\tf)\times \bN^k\right)}$ for these stochastic integrals (see e.g. Theorem 7.6 in \cite{janson97}):

 \end{rem}

 \begin{lem} For any $\taf>0$ and $\xf\in\bN$ we have that